 Content Warning: The following text contains data about and examples of sexual assault as well as references to high-profile sexual assault cases.

 The amount of courage required to talk about surviving sexual assault is hardly possible to put into words.
-The amount of courage required simply to survive a sexual assault is similarly hard to fathom.
-If you are here reading this page, there is a strong possibility that you or a loved one is a survivor of sexual assault.
+The amount of courage required simply to survive an assault is similarly hard to fathom.
+If you are here reading this page, there is a strong possibility that you or a loved one is a survivor of sexual abuse.

 Words alone are unlikely to provide comfort, but we believe you.
 It is not your fault.
 And we are here to listen.